webmeshproj/webmesh/README.md

 If you'd like to play with the project on Kubernetes, there is a work-in-progress Operator in the [operator](https://github.com/webmeshproj/operator/) repository.
 It works fine on most clusters, including ephemeral docker-based ones, but is not yet ready for production use.

-More detailed instructions will be added as the project matures, but to test starting a single node anew, you can run the following:
+Detailed instructions can be found in the [Getting Started](https://webmeshproj.github.io/usage/getting-started/) guide on the project website.

 ```bash
 # You can remove the --global.no-ipv6 flag if you have IPv6 connectivity on your docker network.